KULeuven-COSIC/master-truncation/README.md

 # MaSTer benchmark

 To run the benchmarks reported in paper: MaSTer: Maliciously Secure Truncation for Replicated Secret Sharing without pre-processing, follow these steps:

+Install all pre-requisites for MP-SPDZ as described below under **TL;DR (Source Distribution)**.

-First, get data prepared by running Data_prep.py in:
+First, get data prepared by running Data_prep.py in: (you may need to install numpy and keras/tensorflow for python)
   - ML-Data/ for MITBIH dataset (inference)
   - ML-Data/mnist/ for MNIST
   - ML-Data/cifar-10/ for Cifar-10